Lamby777/PETS-G/pets-lib/sop/plot.md

 ### The Pirates

 - Captain Winthrus L'aur: ~25 year old male pirate.
 He has a pirate hat and a peg-leg, but he also pirates software, too.
 He runs a business selling cracked software and movies for cheap to people on the internet, promising none of his cracks contain malware.
 He's a very chill dude overall, and believes it is his duty to share content he has access to with anyone who wants it.
-- Juno "Julies" Jan: ~21 year old enby pirate who works for Winthrus.
+- Juliess "Juno" Jan: ~21 year old enby pirate who works for Winthrus.
 A friend of Winthrus who lives in Constchar.
 He's a very good cook.
 He's also a good friend of Nyx, and is always willing to help her out with anything she needs.

 ---